The False Claims Act: Everything You Need To Know

 There is no limit to the number of whistleblowers that may bring the claim, but it is important that all the whistleblowers work together to report the fraud at the same time.
 (More on this below!)

 It should be noted that if the relator planned and initiated the fraud, the relator will be unable to participate in the recovery.
 If, however, the relator either participated in the fraud without knowledge of the fraud or was threatened or forced to participate, the whistleblower is still eligible to participate in the recovery.
+Consult a whistleblower lawyer if you have questions on your participation or recovery.

-Does the False Claims Act offer any protection to whistleblowers?
+Does the False Claims Act Offer Any Protection to Whistleblowers?

 Yes!
-Employees who report fraud and suffer harassment, demotion, suspension, termination, or any other form of discrimination as a result of their report may be awarded (1) two times their back pay plus interest, (2) reinstatement of their position with the same seniority, and (3) compensation for costs or damages they incurred (e.g., litigation costs or reasonable attorney fees).
+Employees who report fraud and suffer harassment, demotion, suspension, termination, or any other form of discrimination as a result of their report may be awarded through the FCA.
+The awards may include:

-Are There Any Limits For Bringing A Suit Under The False Claims Act?
+Are There Any Limits for Bringing a Suit Under the False Claims Act?

 The two most important restrictions that may prevent a whistleblower from bringing (or maintaining) a qui tam suit are the “first to file rule” and the “public disclosure bar.”

 Generally speaking, the “first to file rule” prevents a second individual from filing a qui tam suit (and being awarded as such) if someone else has already filed the same suit.
 This means that a potential whistleblower must be the first one to report the fraud.
+If there are multiple people reporting, this must be done carefully to prevent one person’s report from barring the others.

 Similarly, the “public disclosure bar” prevents an individual from filing a qui tam suit involving allegations that have already been disclosed to the public (e.g., in the news) or the government (e.g., in a federal court proceeding of which the government is a party, in a government investigation, in a congressional report, etc.).